mikumikudice/beeplusplus/README.md

  I want a program that instead of crash and obligate me to debug hours and hours, just to figure out that an array was being read out of bounds, warns me about where, when and how an invalid read/write happened.
 But also, when everything is cleaned up and well optimized, I want to make a unsafe-checked program that runs as fast as possible.
 That implies in:
 * typesafe and fixed and simple ruleset for all types during compile-time.
 * memory safe during run-time in debug mode.
-* massive optimization while producing understandable ASM code in release mode.
+* massive optimization while producing understandable NASM code in release mode.

 ### 3: Reliable and lightweight
- Also, the code must be efficient and well developed by the user, to then be well optimized and implemented by the compiler.
-Both user and program should be reliable for each other.
+ Also, the code must be efficient and well developed by the developer, to then be well optimized and implemented by the compiler.
+Both developer and program should be reliable for each other.
 That implies in:
 * total control over optimizations.
 * compiler complaining about ambiguous or expensive algorithms.
 * simple yet complete error messages about errors in compile and run-times.